-Pinnacle Foods Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins
+Pinnacle Foods Has Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins

-If you have Armour Ground & Formed Sliced Dried Beef sitting in your pantry, Tampa Bay Times suggests you may want to check the labels as Pinnacle Foods recently recalled over 32,000-pounds due to a possible toxin contamination.
+If you have Armour Ground & Formed Sliced Dried Beef sitting in your pantry, Tampa Bay Times suggests you may want to check the labels, as Pinnacle Foods recently recalled over 32,000-pounds due to a possible toxin contamination.

 According to the notes in the USDA-posted recall, a Food Safety and Inspection Service officer discovered the toxins on Friday during a safety assessment at the production facility.